iccicci/rotating-file-stream/README.md

 ### teeToStdout

 If `true`, it makes the file content to be written to `stdout` as well.
-Useful for debugging puposes.
+Useful for debugging purposes.

 ### size